justanotherfoundry/freemix-glyphsapp/README.md

 These glyphs can usually be excluded from the final exported OTF font.

+### Show Components

+Shows the glyphs contained within the selected glyph(s).
+Useful for “dissolving” ligatures, or to determine glyph set dependencies (i.e. glyphs that cannot be deleted if the selected ones are to be retained).

+### Sort by Vertical Center

+Outputs the selected glyphs (from Font or Edit view) in a new tab, sorted by vertical center.
+This can be very useful for checking consistency and grouping (while some of the information in this listing is often meaningless).
+The Alignment Palette will help you further inspect (or edit) the vertical positioning of the glyphs.

 ### Suffixes Palette

 The palette shows the name(s) of the selected glyph(s), split by suffix.
 The fields are editable.